 • Each Dialysis patient is required to bring a second person (caregiver) in the cabin.
 They must be at least 21 years of age.

 When the past cruise funds allow, Debbie’s Dialysis Fund will also pay for the Caregivers half of the cabin as well as their airfare.
 Making this a completely FREE vacation for the patient and their caregiver.
 Just what Debbie always wanted.

 • Patients must fill out the Dialysis Fund Application, be selected and cruise be reserved through High Seas Rally.

 • Patients must produce treatment and medical information in conjunction with Dialysis at Sea’s requirements prior to the rally.
 For more information check out their website: www.dialysisatsea.com

 How many Dialysis Patients can attend?

 Each rally accommodates 10 to 14 Hemo-Dialysis patients.
 Dialysis treatments must be performed in the ship’s infirmary.
 Therefore, the size of the ships infirmary determines just how many patients can receive treatments.
 Since we use different ships for different rallies, it can vary between 10 to 14 patients.
 Our ship choices are few because many ships do not allow the dialysis team.

-Donations are collected during our 1 or 2 yearly rallies by participating in DEBBIE’S DIALYSIS FUND games during the cruises and a live auction on the last day.
+Donations are collected during our 1 or 2 yearly rallies by participating in DEBBIE’S DIALYSIS FUND games and raffles during the cruises and a live auction on the last day.
 The auction contains one off party banners, motorcycle art, celebrity guitars, Nascar items and many special donated or handmade items.
 NEW, beginning in 2013, you can also donate online at our main page or send a check.
 The DEBBIE’S DIALYSIS FUND is a 501C charity.